Travel Budget for San Fernando Visit San Fernando on a Budget or Travel in Style

 Calculated from travelers like you

-• The average person spends about $22 (TTD147) on alcoholic beverages in San Fernando per day.
+• The average person spends about $22 (TTD147) on nightlife and alcoholic beverages in San Fernando per day.
 The more you spend on alcohol, the more fun you might be having despite your higher budget.

 • Alcohol2 Drinks for one day